ISCHEMIC STROKE / COMPLICATIONS

 - abdominal cavity diseases (direct irritation of the diaphragm – ileus, peritonitis, stomach and liver tumors and metastases, liver abscess, pancreatitis, and pancreatic tumors, etc.)

-- heart diseases (pericarditis, MI)
+- heart diseases (pericarditis, myocardial infarction)

 - esophageal diseases (oesophageal obstruction by solid food or tumor, or esophagitis)